jxxcarlson/blockParser/README.md

   parse = blockParse >> Tree.map inlineParse
 ```

+**NOTE.** This project is an experiment, and in a great state of flux,
+so it is not a good idea to rely on it for anything at the moment.
+Also, there is a good deal of cruft that needs to be removed.
+I wil do this shortly.

 ### Configuring a Language

 An instance of the kind of language we consider